How much liquid can you take on a plane?

 To save yourself the embarrassment of holding up the queue and getting your bag searched at security, pack appropriately.

-As there are restrictions on the amount of liquids you can take on board your flight in your hand language, it's best to pack it safely away in your hold luggage, that you'll check in.
+As there are restrictions on the amount of liquids you can take on board your flight in your hand language, it's best to pack most of it safely away in your hold luggage, which you'll check in.

 To save you wondering what is and isn't classified as a liquid, here's what is, as per gov.uk guidance: